Meadows in the Sky Parkway

 Easy strolls as well as longer hikes begin at the Balsam Lake parking area and the summit.
 To prevent damage to this mountain-top environment, you are asked to stay on the system of marked trails only.
 The subalpine vegetation of the Meadows area is extremely fragile and the growing season is very short.

 Please note that the Parkway is a narrow mountain road with 16 switchbacks.
 Trailers and motorcoaches are not permitted.
+Dual axle recreational vehicles (RVs) are not permitted.
+While there is not restriction on the length of RVs please note that parking options are limited for longer RVs.
 Trailer parking is available .5 km up the Parkway from the Trans-Canada Highway interchange (watch for signs indicating the Nels Nelsen Historic Area).

 Incredible views from the summit of Mount Revelstoke